 Stephen Porges designed the Safe and Sound Protocol (SSP) to reduce stress and sensitivity to sound.
 He first used the method to work with people who had learning difficulties.
 During 20 years of research, he discovered he could also use SSP to treat anxiety, stress and emotional resilience in general.
-In short, the safe and sound protocol learns the body to feel safe again.
+In short, the safe and sound protocol helps the body to feel safe again.
 When the body feels safe, we feel like we can reach out to other people, think clearer and we’re back in control.

 How Does the Safe and Sound Protocol Work?

 We are happy to be the first to offer SSP In Belgium.
 The safe and sound protocol takes a minimum of five hours to complete.
 It reduces stress and auditory sensitivity.
 The protocol also improves social engagement and emotional resilience.
 Depending on your situation, it might take five 1-hour sessions to complete, or a higher number of shorter sessions.
-You set the pace, and together with your provider, you can work out your optimal rhythm.
+You set the pace, and together with us, you can work out your optimal rhythm.

 You can follow SSP either at home or in our office in Brussels.
 In order to do SSP at home, all you need is a smart-phone and over-ear headphones.
 During the SSP sessions, you will listen to specially engineered tracks of music.
 At first, they might sound odd and a bit quiet.
 The music follows a limited range of frequencies that signal your nervous system you are safe and your body can return to a state of safety.
 The SSP is a research-based therapy that shows significant results in the following areas: